The old testament is the story of Jehovah of Armies. A God who wiped out the entire human race with the exception of 8 souls in an ark.

 A God who gave Moses the law of soul for soul and eye for eye.

-A God who permitted the killing of a slave to go unpunished so long as it was not immediate.
+A God who permitted the killing of a slave resulting from a beating to go unpunished so long as the slave survived for 24 hours after the beating before dying.

 18 And in case men should get into a quarrel and one does strike